Children's Hospital at Erlanger

 Children's Hospital at Erlanger is a 118-bed, tertiary care children's hospital located in Chattanooga, Tennessee.
-The hospital serves as the pediatric center of excellence for Erlanger Health System, the tenth largest public health system in the United States.
-Children's Hospital at Erlanger treats infants, children, teens, and young adults aged 0-21.
-It is located adjacent to Erlanger Baroness Hospital, just east of downtown Chattanooga.
+The hospital is affiliated with Erlanger, a nonprofit health system also based in Chattanooga.
+Children's Hospital at Erlanger treats infants, children, teens, and young adults aged 0–21.
+It is located adjacent to Erlanger Baroness Hospital, just east of downtown.

 History

 The initiative to create a hospital in Chattanooga for children was spearheaded in the 1920s by the city's former mayor, T.C.
 Thompson, working closely with the local Civitan Club.
 Through a $250,000 bond issue, the original children's hospital was completed in 1929 in Chattanooga's Glenwood community.
 The facility had 89 beds for children and 16 beds for newborn babies.
 After several years, the children's hospital board merged with the Erlanger hospital board, and the facility was named T.C.
 Thompson Children's Hospital.

 During the 1940s, the hospital pioneered new polio treatments, including hydrotherapy, and opened the region's first unit for premature babies.
 In 1975, a move to Erlanger's downtown campus made way for the region's first pediatric intensive care unit and Neonatal Intensive Care Unit (NICU).
-The 2000s saw a tripling of the ER size, renovated surgical suites and expanded operating rooms.
-In 2011, the hospital was renamed Children's Hospital at Erlanger to better reflect its role in the region, and as part of Erlanger Health System.
-With this change, hospital would continue to honor its founder by naming its downtown pediatric location, the "T.C.
-Thompson Campus."
+The 2000s saw a tripling of the ER size, the renovation of surgical suites, and the expansion of operating rooms.
+In 2011, the hospital was renamed Children's Hospital at Erlanger to better reflect its role in the region and as part of Erlanger Health System.
+With this change, the hospital would continue to honor its founder by naming its downtown pediatric location, the T.C.
+Thompson Campus.

-In 2014, Erlanger leadership unveiled a 20-year plan for the largest expansion in the health system's history.
-The plans include a 100,000-foot children's and women's ambulatory center, and a new state-of-the-art children's and women's hospital.

-December 2018 marked the opening of a 90,000-square-foot pediatric outpatient facility, the Kennedy Outpatient Center.
-The center represents phase one of plans for a new Children's Hospital, part of a multi-year re-imagining of Erlanger's downtown campus.
+In December of 2018.
+Children's Hospital at Erlanger opened the Kennedy Outpatient Center, a 90,000-square-foot pediatric outpatient facility.
+The facility houses 40 pediatric medical specialties, including cardiology, gastroenterology, pulmonology, neurology, and orthopedics, serving an estimated 60,000 patients annually with outpatient services.

 About

 Overview

-Founded in 1929, Children's Hospital at Erlanger serves the medical needs of infants, children and adolescents in a 31,400 square-mile region of Southeast Tennessee, North Georgia, North Alabama, and Western North Carolina.
-The hospital is a Comprehensive Regional Pediatric Center (CRPC), designated by the state of Tennessee to function at the highest level of pediatric medical and trauma care.
-It is one of four CRPCs in Tennessee.
+Founded in 1929, Children's Hospital at Erlanger serves the medical needs of infants, children, and adolescents in a 31,400 square-mile region of Southeast Tennessee, North Georgia, North Alabama, and Western North Carolina.
+The State of Tennessee has designates the hospital as a Comprehensive Regional Pediatric Center (CRPC), one of four in the state.
+CRPC is the highest level of certification for pediatric care in Tennessee, indicating the capability to provide comprehensive, specialized medical and surgical care to acutely ill and injured children in the region.

 In addition to providing general pediatric care, Children's Hospital has a board-certified medical staff representing 14 pediatric subspecialties (children's medical specialties).
-Critical care services for children include a 24/7 pediatric emergency department, a pediatric intensive care unit (PICU), and a Level IV neonatal intensive care unit (NICU) for premature and sick infants.
+Critical care services for children include a 24/7 pediatric emergency department, a pediatric intensive care unit (PICU), and a Level IV neonatal intensive care unit (NICU) for premature and critically ill infants.